 CGH Medical Center is a progressive acute care facility located in the Rock River Valley region of Northern Illinois.
-Since opening in 1909, CGH has earned a strong reputation throughout the region and consistently receives high ratings for positive public awareness and patient satisfaction.
-CGH Medical Center is committed to meeting expanding patient needs and to providing leadership in the field of healthcare.
-This includes broad scale public education and free to low-cost early detection activities.
+Since opening in 1909, CGH has consistently received high ratings for delivering quality care to our community, positive public awareness, safety, and high patient satisfaction.
+CGH is committed to the health and wellness of our community, and to providing leadership in the healthcare field.
+This includes public education and free to low-cost early detection activities.

 CGH Medical Center benefits from a long history of well-managed growth and currently employs over 1400 caring people.
 The medical staff consists of 140 physicians specializing in 35 areas of medicine.
 In a recent survey, CGH employee satisfaction was rated as one of the highest in the country.
 Visit our Employment Opportunities at www.cghmc.com/careers.